GiGurra/kdump/README.md

 # kdump
-Dumps all kubernetes api resources (pods, deployments, namespaces, etc..) to files in yaml form
+Dumps all kubernetes api resources (pods, deployments, namespaces, etc..) to files in yaml form.
+*Poor man's etcd<->git sync :).*

 Dumps everything from all configured contexts, and I mean everything.